 After injecting the fat cells, the surgeon will close the liposuction incisions with sutures, wrap the breasts and fit you with a surgical bra for added support while you heal from the procedure.
 Most patients will need to take a week off from work and normal physical activities.2

-- Avoid sleeping on your side or stomach.
+- Do not sleep on your stomach.

 - Wear loose-fitting clothing and the surgical bra as directed.